-- (3) Berwick what they call freemen was run by and burgesses.
+- (3) Berwick was run by what they call freemen and burgesses.
 And these people were the, generally the wealthy people in the town.
-Or the tradesmen, the goldsmiths or the silversmiths, or the butchers or whatever.
+Or the tradesmen, the goldsmiths.
+Or the silversmiths, or the butchers or whatever.
 The people who've had businesses. - (4) If it's like the bank, I mean, of course you have to speak clearly and stuff.

-The highly context-driven interpretation of GEs has prompted scholars to increasingly recognize that GEs can be exploited for a range of interactional purposes which extend beyond set-marking, including interpersonal functions such as signalling politeness or solidarity (Overstreet 1999; Aijmer 2002; Norrby & Winter 2002; Cheshire 2007), and textual functions such as signalling turn-exchange or transitions (Aijmer 2002; Cheshire 2007).
-Aijmer (2002: 217-18) and Cheshire (2007: 183) suggest that the multifunctionality of GEs in synchronic data may be the result of gradual semantic-pragmatic changes over time, with interpersonal and textual functions developing from the putatively original set-marking function.
+The highly context-driven interpretation of GEs has prompted scholars to increasingly recognize that GEs can be exploited for a range of interactional purposes which extend beyond set-marking, including interpersonal functions such as signalling politeness or solidarity (Aijmer 2002; Cheshire 2007; Norrby & Winter 2002; Overstreet 1999), and textual functions such as signalling turn-exchange or transitions (Aijmer 2002; Cheshire 2007).
+Aijmer (2002: 217-218) and Cheshire (2007: 183) suggest that the multifunctionality of GEs in synchronic data may be the result of gradual semantic-pragmatic changes over time, with interpersonal and textual functions developing from the putatively original set-marking function.
 These developments are commonly situated within a larger set of changes associated with grammaticalization.